Appreciated the safety briefs given the challenging terrain and the information on local spots – I felt I learned a lot about the area too.

 The booklet you sent out showing the itinerary with Garmin course profiles was great!

 Q: How fit do I need to be?

-Clearly you need to be fit to get the most of the holiday and cycling in the Alps is much more rewarding when you see your pre holiday training pay off as you climb Alpine cols and surpass your expectations.
+Clearly you need to be fit to get the most of the holiday and cycling in the mountains is much more rewarding when you see your pre holiday training pay off as you climb cols and surpass your expectations.

-These cycling holiday tips will help you get in shape and one of the many benefits of an Alpine Cycling Adventure is that you will get fitter as the week progresses.
+These cycling holiday tips will help you get in shape and one of the many benefits of a Brevet cycling holiday is that you will get fitter as the week progresses.
 Following a training schedule consistently will help.

 If you have any concerns at all don’t hesitate to get in touch.
 Our aim is that you will go back home fitter, happier and in love with your sport.